Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 Let us briefly touch on an important point regarding the spatial resolution of the current measurement.
 Namely, depending on the circuit geometry and detector placement, the SQUID could in principle couple to both the left and right supercurrents (and thus fails to reproduce the topological phase transitions discussed above, and in general complicate the discussion).
+In the most generic case, we would thus actually have a nonzero $\zeta$ parameter, describing this nonideal coupling, see the discussion in Sec.~\ref{sec:different_flavors_of_FCS} after Eq.~\eqref{eq:supercurrent_operator}.
 In order to avoid such subtleties, we assume that the SQUID is placed more towards the right contact than the actual quantum dot.
 This is fine, because it is plausible to assume that the Cooper pairs, once they enter the right contact, are distributed very fast (according to the group velocity of the Nambu-Goldstone mode within the superconductor bulk, see, e.g., Ref.~\cite{Altland_Simons_book}).
 Hence, the bottleneck current is the tunneling current between dot and superconducting contact, which can be still observed deep within the right contact, neglecting the high-frequency displacement currents inside the bulk.

 To continue, we note that the individual Hamiltonians $H_{L,R}$ each have a linear dispersion relation, for bosonic modes propagating in 1D, $E_k\approx \omega_0 |k|$ (valid for $|k|\ll 1$), with $\omega_0=1/\sqrt{L_0C_0}$ and the unitless wave vector $k$.
 We then assume that one creates an incoming signal at a certain energy $E$ with wave vector $k_E=E/\omega_0$, carried by the conductor lines, which can scatter at the SQUID.
 The transmission amplitude can be computed by means of the Fisher-Lee formula~\cite{Fisher_and_Lee_1981},